zereal-ai/suparank/README.md

 ```

 ### Controls
-- Left Arrow: Choose left task as more important
+- Left Arrow: Choose left entry as more important
-- Right Arrow: Choose right task as more important
+- Right Arrow: Choose right entry as more important
 - ESC: Exit application

 ## How it Works

-1. Tasks are presented in pairs
+1. Entries are presented in pairs
-2. For each pair, choose which task is more important
+2. For each pair, choose which entry is more important
-3. Each choice updates the ranking of both tasks
+3. Each choice updates the score of both entries
-4. Continue until all tasks are ranked
+4. Continue until all entries are ranked
 5. Final ranking is displayed at the end

 ## Features